Read time: 4 minutes

 - Navigate to the Account Settings page.

-- Click New Environment.
-The "Create an environment" screen appears.
+- Click Create environment.
+The "Create an environment" screen appears:

 - Give your environment a human-readable Name.

 - (Optional) Give your environment a unique Key.
 This field populates automatically based on your name, but you can change it now if you wish.